stefanocoretta/panman/MANUAL.md

     could in principle do anything on your file system.
 Please audit filters and custom writers very carefully before using them.

-2. Several input formats (including HTML, Org, and RST) support `include` directives that allow the contents of a file to be included in the output.
+2. Several input formats (including LaTeX, Org, RST, and Typst) support `include` directives that allow the contents of a file to be included in the output.
 An untrusted attacker could use these to view the contents of files on the file system.
 (Using the